eyzk/EySk/README.md

-# EySk (Eyzk + Skript)
+### EySk
-A public database of some Skript projects I've worked on before.
+A public repository of Skript projects I've worked on before.

 Skripts are not designed for intense use.
-Little to no options available.
-Change the code to your desire.
+If you find a script is not functional, please create an Issue or Pull Request.